khushpatle90/java-database-connection-/README.md

 # java-database-connection-
-basic java database connection with help of jsp and html and bootstrap
+basic java database connection with help of jsp, html and bootstrap